adamhgriffith-uofu/fabric-testbed-api/README.md

 # Docker and the Fabric Testbed Jupyter Examples

-> **_NOTE:_** This repository requires a readthrough of [Install the FABRIC Python API](https://learn.fabric-testbed.net/knowledge-base/install-the-python-api/) in order to make any sense.
+> **_NOTE:_** This repository requires a read-through of [Install the FABRIC Python API](https://learn.fabric-testbed.net/knowledge-base/install-the-python-api/) in order to make any sense.

 ## Environmental Variables